chaitanya-goud/BANKING-SYSTEM/REPORT.md

 https://youtu.be/TVYvadY-fsw?si=sFgBvLT6v3j7q1Tw

 ##### note :
-customer.ai class isnt implemented in gui its only implemented in console based application..
+customer.ai class isnt implemented in gui its only implemented in console based application.

+The clear explanation is given in the videos.

+### Thank you.